 See the Graduate Program Guide for final dates to submit dissertation to ETD

 - Submit final dissertation to ETD (online submission)

 - Submit signature page to Graduate Program Specialist with original signatures from readers

 MS Degree (En Route to PhD)

-A PhD student who has advanced to candidacy (as demonstrated by passing the PhD qualifying exam), and has completed 32 credits of graduate-level coursework (not including research), may apply to the Graduate School for a Master of Science in Biology.
+Option one: A PhD student who has advanced to candidacy (as demonstrated by passing the PhD qualifying exam), and has completed 32 credits of graduate-level coursework (not including research) may apply to the Graduate School for an MS degree in Biology.
 This must be approved by the Director of Graduate Studies within the Biology Department.
-The student’s major professor should receive notification of this application process.
+The student’s major professor will receive notification of this application process.